Parking in Collingwood

 - Parked facing the wrong direction

-- Advertised for sale on public property (roadway, municipal lot);
+- Advertise for sale on public property (roadway, municipal lot);

 - Parked or stopped in a fire route;